-Allow or prohibit the sending of data to an external HTTP(S) server using HTTP(S) Post and HTTP(S) Put requests.
+Allow or prohibit communication with an external HTTP(S) server using HTTP(S) requests and responses.

-Off: The video system cannot send any data to an external HTTP(S) server.
-On: The video system is allowed to send data to an external HTTP(S) server.
+Off: The video system cannot communicate with an external HTTP(S) server.
+On: The video system is allowed to communicate with an external HTTP(S) server.